OscWall/Dice-Game/README.md

 ### Run game

 1. To get the game running you use git pull to get the code.
-And then use the Cmd "Python main.py".
+And then use the Cmd "make run".
 2. To get help on the next step to follow you can type "Help" and different options would be revealed to you.
-3. Use the cmd "start" to begin the game.
+3. Use the cmd "start" to begin/restart the game.
 And follow the easy steps that would be printed to you.
 4. To roll the dice, you use the cmd "roll".
 5. And to quit or exit the game, you use the cmd "quit" or "exit."